SE7EN-Lab/kubernetes-handson/Installation_Bootstrapping/k8s-virtualbox-kubeadm/SM-Cluster/README.md

     sudo kubeadm init --v=5 --control-plane-endpoint "IP_ADDRESS_OF_CONTROL_PLANE_NODE:6443" --apiserver-advertise-address "IP_ADDRESS_OF_CONTROLPLANE_NODE" --kubernetes-version "stable-1.20" --upload-certs --pod-network-cidr "10.32.0.0/12"
     ```
     - Save the output on a file.
     - The bootstrap token is valid for 24 hrs.
-Beyond that a new join token must be generated using kubeadm token create --print-join-command from control plane node.
+Beyond that a new join commandline must be generated using below command from control plane node.
+    ```
+    kubeadm token create --print-join-command
+    ```
 	- Configure kubeconfig at your home directory as regular user.

  - Verify the Cluster & component status